Foxriver-2005/elementpay-wallet-order-app/README.md

 ```
 Open http://localhost:3000 to view in the browser.

+# How to Use

+1. Connect your wallet on the homepage (`/`).

+2. After successful connection, navigate to `/order` to fill out the order form and create a new wallet order.

 ### Deployment
 This project is deployed on Vercel.
 You can access the live app here: